MileTrack logo MileTrack Get Free Access

 On-device by default

-• Trip logs, saved places, and reimbursement settings stay on your device by default.
+• Trip history, saved places, vehicles, reports, and reimbursement settings stay on your device by default.

-• You review, correct, and export from the device state you control.
+• You review, correct, and export from the encrypted local state you control.

 • Optional iCloud backup is available on iOS when you turn it on.